planetfederal/spatialconnect-android-sdk/README.md

 [GeoJSON Geometry object](http://geojson.org/geojson-spec.html#geometry-objects).

 > `SCSpatialFeature` is the parent class of all `SCGeometry`s.
 This allows the library to handle data types that do not contain a geometry.
-A practical side effect of this design is that data containing no location attribute can still be stored, queried, and filtered with the functionality of the SpatialConnect.
+A useful aspect of this design is that data containing no location attribute can still be stored, queried, and filtered with the functionality of SpatialConnect.

 The SpatialConnect provides a custom geometry object model using the `SCGeometry`.
 One reason this is necessary is b/c we need to identify objects by their ids (in case